How to roll polyurethane without bubbles

 Choose to sand the bubbled area to match the surface or sand the whole surface since that almost removes the affected area.
 Use an electric sander, and there are multiple models, such as a random orbital sander.

 Sanding is riskier than the methods mentioned.
 Be careful as you sand off the bubbles.
 You will lose the entire surface only when you want to lose the bubbles.

 Washable sponges bring less damage to the surface.
 Do not wet them but look for high-quality sanding sponges.
 A high grit sanding sponge ensures safety in removing the bubbles.
 Softer sponges perform better than hard ones.

 If the bubbles are bad, starting over again might be the best way to get rid of the bubbles.
 You may have tried the above methods, and they did not work, and the option might be to remove the entire layer and re-start the process.

 Starting over again protects your surface more than sanding since the chances are high that you will damage your project surface.
 Poor quality sanders and hard ones damage the bubbled polyurethane surface.

 As you start again, working on affected areas saves time and reduces the chances of bringing more damage to the surface.
 Staining or painting the affected area can be the best option if you cover the bubbles.
 Starting again can be draining, but it is worth it.

 When polyurethane is still inside the gallon, it is thick and hard.
-That makes it hard to apply, and the chances of using the product without making bubbles are high.
-Although manufacturers advise users to run with the one coat idea, there is a need for lore coats for durability and effectiveness.
+That makes applying hard, and the chances of using the product without making bubbles are high.
+Although manufacturers advise users to run with the one-coat idea, there is a need for more coats for durability and effectiveness.

-Thicker surfaces have multiple layers of protection, and they are a product of multiple, thinner coats.
-Just in case there are bubbles from the first coat, a second coat hides the bubbles.
+Thicker surfaces have multiple layers of protection and are a product of numerous, thinner coats.
+A second coat hides the bubbles just in case of bubbles from the first coat.
 The question remains, how do you then the product?